agougher/geminus/README.md

 correctly.

-Note, an [API key](https://ai.google.dev/gemini-api/docs/api-key) is needed for the functions to run.
+Note, an [API key](https://ai.google.dev/gemini-api/docs/api-key) is needed for these functions to run.
 Also, see the Gemini [help documents](https://ai.google.dev/gemini-api/docs/api-overview) for specifics about how the API works and current rate limits.